gpeterson406/GreenwoodBanner_Book/_book/08-multipleLinearRegression.md

 slope coefficient for all groups but different y-intercepts.
 This material resembles what we did for the Two-Way ANOVA additive model.

-These results contrastwith Figure \@ref(fig:Figure8-18) for the relationship between first year college *GPA* and *SATM* percentile by sex of the students.
+These results contrast with Figure \@ref(fig:Figure8-18) for the relationship between first year college *GPA* and *SATM* percentile by sex of the students.
 The lines for the two groups appear to be mostly parallel and just seem to have different y-intercepts.
 We can use our